 Details of the Recall

-According to documents filed with the National Highway Traffic Safety Administration (NHTSA), the safety concern is that some seat occupants may find this to be an inconvenience and therefore, will not use the seatbelt at all, which increases the risk of serious injury during a car crash.
+According to documents filed with the National Highway Traffic Safety Administration (NHTSA), the safety concern is that some seat occupants may find this to be an inconvenience and, therefore, will not use the seatbelt at all, which increases the risk of serious injury during a car crash.

 Occupants will not receive any advance warning of the retractor’s failure.
-This particular recall affects certain C-Class Cabriolets that are equipped with the Pre-Safe system.
+This recall affects certain C-Class Cabriolets equipped with the Pre-Safe system.
 Owners will be notified by mid-March.
 When the recall begins, dealerships will check the retraction function of the front seatbelts and, if necessary, adjust the damping foam within the B-pillars at no cost to consumers.

 The automaker changed the design of the foam used in the retractor as of July 20, 2020, which remedied the problem.
 C-Class vehicles built after this date won’t be affected by this recall.
 The vehicle models included in this recall are 2017-2021 C300 and 2017-2020 AMC C43 and AMC C63.
 For more information, vehicle owners can contact Mercedes-Benz USA customer service at 800-367-6372.

 When seat restraint systems don’t work properly or as intended in vehicles, the consequences can be devastating.
 Seatbelts prevent a number of serious injuries during a car crash.
 Individuals who are restrained properly are not ejected from the vehicle during a violent car accident – an event that typically results in catastrophic injuries or fatalities.
 Vehicle occupants who are buckled up are also better protected during rollover crashes.

 Suppose you or a loved one has been injured in a car accident because safety features such as seatbelts did not work as intended or were defective.
 In that case, you may have a product liability lawsuit against the automaker and the manufacturer of the defective part.